ZeitOnline/frontend-developer-handbook/_sources/javascript/guidelines.md.txt

     story = 'My story';
 ```

-- global variabels should always be referenzed by using the window object (eg. window.myGlobalVar)
+- global variables should always be referenced by using the window object (eg. window.myGlobalVar)
 - whenever we can, we should use single ticks

 ```js